Glossary of Terms

 The following is a collection of explanations and interpretations of terms commonly used in the City College at Montana State University Billings Catalog.

-Academic Probation - Denotes that a student’s academic performance is below standard as defined by the institution; the student is warned of possible suspension.
+Academic Warning - Denotes that a student’s academic performance is below standard as defined by the institution; the student is warned of possible suspension.

 Academic Record - The unabridged and complete historical record of a student’s academic coursework.